 - Analyze requirements coverage and change impact

 1.3 User Roles.
-Identify user roles for the product; for each role, describe the characteristics of a typical user.
-Consider creating personals with a real name — each one should be described sufficiently, so all team members feel like they know the persona.
+Identify user roles for the product, and for each role describe a typical user.
+Consider creating personas with real names, each described well enough that the whole team feels they know the persona.

-This is an example of user roles definition from Reqview
+Here is a user roles definition from Reqview:

 2. Product Functions

 2.1 User stories.
-We use user stories to describe a product and its functionality, and for easier navigation, they can be grouped into "epics."
-To write a user story, set the following attributes:
+We use user stories to describe a product and its functionality, and for easier navigation we group them into "epics."
+To write a user story, set these attributes:

-- Acceptance Criteria: Details on how the story should be verified; basic criteria to determine if the story is fully implemented
+- Acceptance Criteria: how the story should be verified

-- Priority: "High" for fundamental features, "Medium" for important features with a short-term workaround, and "Low" for features that will be needed in a later release or that can be omitted if time runs out.
+- Priority: "High" for fundamental features, "Medium" for important features with a short-term workaround, "Low" for features needed in a later release

-- Estimation: Story points that offer relative estimates of the complexity, effort, or duration of a story
+- Estimation: story points that give relative estimates of complexity, effort, or duration

 2.2 User statuses flow.
-Sometimes, you may need to show flow using diagrams — like, for example, in this User Status flow.
+Sometimes you need to show a flow using diagrams, as in this user status flow:

 3. Constraints

-In this section we should describe constraints that are effectively global requirements, such as speed of application, limited development resources.
+Here you describe constraints that act as global requirements, such as application speed or limited development resources.

 Architecture Document